DataSF/datasf.github.io/blog/_posts/2018-03-12-part-1-how-to-solicit-and-select-data-science-projects.md

 Remember the user.
 At this point, departments have dedicated time to submitting their idea and some have even met with you to discuss their application in detail.
 In the relationship heavy world you operate in, an impersonal "thanks but no thanks" email is not going to cut it.

 You want to leave a positive impression that will encourage future submissions.
 At DataSF, we employ 'gentle off ramps'.
 If a project is not ripe for data science, we try to identify another option from our (or a partners) suite of services.
 This is often our automation services via the open data portal, attending a data academy class, or dashboarding help.
 It doesn't matter that some don't follow up; what's important is that we offered.

-*Stay tuned for our next blog post in this series: How to scope data science projects.*